Hudson Italia: Production

-The managers of the newly merged automakers at AMC had no intentions for the Italia to expand and further problems were encountered when Carrozzeria Touring refused to supply spare body and trim parts.
-Roy D. Chapin, Jr. "was the sales manager for the Italia program and was ordered to get rid of those cars."
+The managers of the newly merged automakers at AMC had no intentions to expand marketing for the Italia, and further problems cropped up when Carrozzeria Touring refused to supply spare body and trim parts.
+Roy D. Chapin Jr. "was the sales manager for the Italia program and was ordered to get rid of those cars."

-Most of the Italias were sold to the eccentric customers in Southern California.
-Twenty-one of the 26 Italias have been accounted for.
-The missing five cars carry serial numbers 5 through 10, with two in this group located in Europe, thus leading to speculation that these early cars were never delivered to the U.S. Contemporary reports indicated that the cars were sold in Europe.
+Most of the Italias were purchased by eccentric customers in Southern California.
+For example, one of the last cars built, serial #24, was purchased by Trevor James Constable who changed the original I6 and three-speed transmission with column-mounted shifter to a Chevrolet V8 engine and a floor-shifted four-speed manual gearbox.
+Twenty-one of the 26 Italias have been accounted for and the cars seldom change owners.
+The missing five cars carry serial numbers 5 through 10, with two in this group located in Europe, thus leading to speculation that these early cars were never delivered to the U.S. Contemporary reports indicated these initial cars were sold in Europe.
+The car displayed at the 1954 Paris Auto Show was serial number 7.
+It was in Sweden until 1999 when it was purchased and brought to California.

 X-161 prototype

 A single four-door sedan prototype (dubbed X-161 for Spring's 161st experimental prototype) powered with the Hornet engine was also constructed.
-This was a much larger car based not on the compact Jet, but on the full sized Hornet.
+This was a much larger car based not on the compact Jet, but on the full-sized Hornet.
 It delivered good performance and employed many of the features of the Italia, though its ornamentation was somewhat more subdued.
 It was also built in Italy by Carrozzeria Touring as a working prototype for Hudson's replacement of its step-down models.
 The X-161 is also described to be the last "real" Hudson.

 Legacy

 The Hudson Italia gained international recognition, but only 25 of these stylish models were produced, in addition to the single prototype.
 The automobile was Hudson's "last gasp for an image-building smash hit."

 The authors of the book 365 Cars You Must Drive wrote that the decision represented "going for broke" in that it would bring benefits if the car was successful in the marketplace and would help lift sales for the company.
 In retrospect, the Italia was one of the "disasters" for the automaker, but represented "typical product development in the automobile industry" at the time.

 The Italia's massive grille design was later adapted on the 1956 Hudson that was introduced after the merger of the two companies.

-Automobile collector, Gordon Apker, described the Italia’s looks: "it's the 50s; it's Flash Gordon, it's Italian drama on an American platform."
+Automobile collector, Gordon Apker, described the Italia's looks: "It's the 50s; it's Flash Gordon, it's Italian drama on an American platform."